-Conversely, employers are reluctant to take possession of a building which they consider defective, and may resist practical completion in order to put pressure on a contractor by withholding sums that would otherwise be due.
+Conversely, employers are reluctant to take possession of a building which they consider defective.
+They may resist practical completion in order to put pressure on a contractor by withholding sums that would otherwise be due.

-These potential consequences arising as a result of practical completion, coupled with the lack of an agreed definition within standard form contracts, means that the question of whether or not practical completion has been achieved is a common cause of dispute within the industry.
+These potential consequences arising as a result of practical completion, coupled with the lack of an agreed definition within standard form contracts, means that the question of whether or not practical completion has been achieved.
+This is a common cause of dispute within the industry.

-Thankfully, however, earlier this year, the issue of practical completion came before the Court of Appeal for the first time in 50 years and, in its judgment, the court set out guidance as to its current position regarding practical completion.
+Thankfully, however, earlier this year, the issue of practical completion came before the Court of Appeal for the first time in 50 years.
+In its judgment, the court set out guidance as to its current position regarding practical completion.

-The case in question was Mears Ltd v Costplan Services South East & Ors EWCA Civ 502, in which Lord Justice Coulson reviewed the existing case law and authorities with regards to practical completion and summarised the current position to be as follows:
+The case in question was Mears Ltd v Costplan Services South East & Ors EWCA Civ 502.
+Lord Justice Coulson reviewed the existing case law and authorities with regards to practical completion and summarised the current position to be as follows: